mtmanning93/Reach_reports/README.md

 ### Login
 ---------

-When created the site Django automatically sets the login conifgured to username and password although I preferred the email and password approach as it ensures users have a working email address for the ['Password Reset'](#reset-password) functions.
-Now when users login they must enter an email and password, username is not required.
-Also non registered users can find a link to the ['Signup'](#signup) page underneath the login form in case they navigated wrongly.
+When creating the site Django automatically sets the login configured to username and password although I preferred the email and password approach as it ensures users have a working email address for the ['Password Reset'](#reset-password) functions.
+Now when users log in they must enter an email and password, a username is not required.
+Also, non-registered users can find a link to the ['Signup'](#signup) page underneath the login form in case they navigated wrongly.

 <details>
 <summary>Login Screenshot</summary>